alexmchale/turbosh/README.markdown

 * Added .pm as an extension for Perl syntax highlighting.
 * Added ability to email console log.
 * Synchronization is now faster.
+* Fixed a bug that could cause files to never download.

 v2.0